 Swoon – Eidophone 85

-Medium: cut paper & hand painting on found object
+Medium: cut paper and hand painting on found object

 In March 2022, the Metropolitan Museum of Art (gallery) highlighted a selection of Swoon’s eidophone works for the first time.